techbyvj/PlateRecognizePy/README.md

 ## Features

-- License plate detection in images
+- License plate detection in images using YOLOv8 (with OpenCV as fallback)
 - Text recognition from license plates
 - Support for both Tesseract OCR and EasyOCR
-- Automatic saving of original and processed images
+- Configurable output saving and directory
 - Logging of detection and recognition results
 - Specialized support for Indian number plates:
   - Recognition of both white and yellow plates